 Parents are invited to visit the school prior to applying.
 Please phone the school office to book a place: 020 8806 6048.

-Parents must apply to their home local authority, even if the school is in a different borough, by completing the relevant Common Application Form (CAF), by the deadline of 15 January in the year prior to entry.
+Parents must apply to their home local authority, even if the school is in a different borough, by completing the relevant Common Application Form (CAF), by the deadline of 15 January 2018.

-Supplementary Information Forms (SIF) and a Certificate of Religious Practice (CRP) should be completed and sent with full supporting documentation to the School office by 15 January in the year prior to entry.
+Supplementary Information Forms (SIF) and a Certificate of Religious Practice (CRP) should be completed and sent to the School office by 15 January 2018.
 Applications arriving after this date will be treated as late applications and will be considered after those received on time.

-The local authority will inform parents whether or not their application has been successful in mid-April 2018.
+The local authority will inform parents whether or not their application has been successful in 16th April 2018.

 Parents are requested to indicate in writing their intention or otherwise to take up a place by 30 April 2018.